Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## First Shift in Perspective: It’s Not That the Outer Regions Move Too Fast, but That the Inner Regions Appear Too Slow

 The Mezzi Effect provides an alternative interpretation of galaxy rotation curves.
-Instead of outer stars moving too fast, it proposes that the inner regions appear slower due to a subtle spatial compression.
-When this geometric distortion is accounted for, Newtonian predictions align more closely with the observed rotation profiles.
+Instead of outer stars moving too fast, it proposes that the inner regions appear slower.
+When the velocity underestimation is corrected, the Newtonian predictions match the observed rotation profiles more closely.

 ---